jetsonhacks/jetson-jtop-patch/README.md

 ## The Problem

-When running `jtop` on a Jetson Orin Nano with a specific `jetson-stats` configuration, users may encounter a message that says "Jetpack not installed" on the main dashboard.
-This is due to a known issue in `jtop` version `4.3.2` where the script that determines the Jetpack version is not compatible with the Orin Nano's system.
+When running `jtop` on a Jetson with a specific `jetson-stats` configuration, users may encounter a message that says "Jetpack not installed" on the main dashboard.
+This is due to a known issue in `jtop` version `4.3.2` where the script that determines the Jetpack version does not know about a new vesion of JetPack.

 This repository provides a simple, automated fix for this problem.